Fordney–McCumber Tariff

 Rep. Joseph W. Fordney of Michigan (left) and Sen. Porter J. McCumber of North Dakota (right).

-The Fordney–McCumber Tariff of 1922 was a law that raised American tariffs on many imported goods to protect factories and farms.
+The Fordney–McCumber Tariff of 1922 was a law that raised American tariffs on many imported goods in order to protect factories and farms.
 The US Congress displayed a pro-business attitude in passing the tariff and in promoting foreign trade by providing huge loans to Europe.
-That, in turn, bought more US goods.
+That, in turn, helped Europe to buy more US goods.
 However, five years after the passage of the tariff, American trading partners had raised their own tariffs by a significant degree.
-France raised its tariffs on automobiles from 45% to 100%, Spain raised its tariffs on American goods by 40%, and Germany and Italy raised their tariffs on wheat.
-According to the American Farm Bureau, farmers lost more than $300 million annually as a result of the tariff.
+The French Third Republic raised its tariffs on automobiles from 45% to 100%, the Bourbon Restoration-era Spain raised its tariffs on American goods by 40%, and the Weimar Republic and Fascist Italy raised their tariffs on wheat.
+According to the American Farm Bureau, the American farmers lost more than $300 million annually as a result of this tariff.